Techno-UWA/simple-voice-agent-web-app/voice-agent-app/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your CHROMIUM based browser to see the result.

+THIS MUST BE OPENED ON A CHROMIUM BROWSER as it relies on the webkit web speech api for transcription which is only available on certain browsers like Google Chrome

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.